-- Both a Track Referee and a Field Referee are required for a Championship event. - At a Championship Meet the meet organizers are to ensure that qualified officials are available to chief each field event. - Individual clubs are responsible for officiating at individual events at Championship Meets.
-Clubs hosting JD Championships may choose to run all events themselves or may elect to have individual attending clubs put in charge of specific events.
-This must be communicated to participating clubs at least one month prior to the championships.
+- Both a Track Referee and a Field Referee are required for a Championship event. - At a Championship Meet the meet organizers are to ensure that qualified officials are available to chief each field event.

 A check-in table for technical aides and officials should be set up at the meet.
 A list of scheduled officials and volunteers should be available at this site.